May 05, 2020 5 Comments

 When creating a workout program, people invest countless hours closely examining every facet of their leg, chest, shoulder and back routines.
 Every possible angle is covered to reach maximum gains… but what most individuals overlook is the benefits of grip strength.

 That doesn’t make very much sense as grip strength is required when using over half of your muscles.
-Plus a stronger grip will actually boost your overall performance and increase your gains.
+Plus a stronger grip will actually boost your overall strength performance and it will increase your muscular gains.

 Grip training must include three elements - strength, mobility, and endurance.

 Ever wonder "why is grip strength training important?"
 Well, here are 5 reasons why you should be doing hand grip exercises.

 How many times has your grip slipped or fatigued, keeping you from doing another rep or getting your max weight up?